I am the proud owner of a Dachshund and love giving advice to other owners.

 I’m not really sure why I decided to adopt a dachshund.
 I never had one before.
 They are irresistibly cute, right?
 I searched on Pet Finder online.
 I looked at dozens of potential adoptees, reading all of the profile information.
 It sounded like they all have such a wonderful temperament.
 Profile after profile remarked on what cuddle bunnies they all are, and how they just can’t get close enough to you.

-So I am in the beginner phase of “all things dachshund”, but have already learned some important lessons.
-Some things I learned before I adopted my doxie, and some things since.
+So I am in the beginner phase of “all things dachshund," but have already learned some important lessons.
+Some of the things I learned before I adopted my doxie, and some things since.

-Dachshunds were bred as badger hounds, and would thrust themselves into tunnel holes in the ground to flush out badgers.
+Dachshunds were bred as badger hounds.
+They would thrust themselves into tunnel holes in the ground to flush out badgers.

 For Sebastian, it seems the chicken wire was not necessary.
 I’ve seen him scratch in the dirt from time to time, but he’s never done any serious digging.